TomBugnon/deNEST/README.md

   - Flexible setting of network and layer states from arrays
   - Improve the API for interactive use
   - Support all recorder and generator models
-  - Support definition of connections from arrays/tables (maybe)
+  - Support definition of projections from arrays/tables (maybe)
   - Tutorials and proper documentation
   - Improve test suite